edurso/dotfiles/README.md

 3. Configure git (`./git.py` helps with this)
 4. Run `sudo ./install.sh`
     - Note that the configuration steps of the installer are interactive, and will install ansible if ran as `sudo`
+    - There are 3 installation phases: the base components, the development components (i.e. ides, etc.), and the desktop components (i.e.) general applications.
 5. Reboot when prompted

 ## Additional Configuration